mbloch/mapshaper/docs/development/label-tool-design.md

 Still open, in descending order of how much they block implementation:

-1. **Should the CLI get an approximate text-width estimator?** Without one, the drop rule only applies to labels measured in the GUI or given an explicit `text-width=`, so a purely scripted map never drops anything.
+1. **Should the CLI get an approximate text-width estimator?** Without one the drop rule only applies to labels measured in the GUI, so a purely scripted map never drops anything.
 A crude estimate — an average advance width per font-size — would make the rule universal, at the risk of dropping labels that would actually have fitted, which is the failure mode the fail-open design exists to avoid.
-The recommendation is not to add one, and to treat `text-width=` as the scripted escape hatch.
+The recommendation is not to add one.
+Real metrics in Node would settle it properly; an escape hatch for a script to state its own width was tried and removed, for the reasons in "Nor is it a parameter".
 2. **What command edits the knots of an existing label?** Dragging, adding or deleting a knot changes a feature's geometry, and neither `-add-shape` nor `-add-label` can express that.
 Options are a general geometry-editing